Formation of clusters and coarsening in weakly interacting diffusions: Introduction

 In this work, we study the behaviour of various competing phenomena that are present in the interacting particle system~\eqref{eq:microscopic-system} and the McKean--Vlasov equation~\eqref{eq:McKean-Vlasov-PDE} and their associated timescales.
 We summarize these effects below:

 \begin{enumerate}[label=(E\arabic*)] \item \textbf{Formation of clusters:} The particles, although initially spread out, quickly form multiple clusters driven by the attractive nature of the interaction potential (\cref{fig:initial-clustering:both}, left).
 Typically, this is the shortest timescale in the system.
 The mean-field PDE~\eqref{eq:McKean-Vlasov-PDE} exhibits a similar phenomenon (\cref{fig:initial-clustering:both}, right). \item \textbf{Coalescence of clusters:} The clusters themselves perform Brownian motions and so can collide and merge into each other (\cref{fig:coalescence}).
 This phenomenon is absent in the mean-field system since its associated timescale grows linearly with the number of particles. \item \textbf{Leakage of mass and dynamical metastability:} Once the clusters are formed, individual particles can leak from one cluster to another driven by excursions of the Brownian motions which drive the individual particles.
-This phenomenon is present both in the particle system and mean-field limit.
-The associated timescale is of the form $e^{\gamma \ell \Delta m}$, where $\Delta = - \inf w$ and $m$ is the cluster's macroscopic mass, that is the number of particles in the cluster divided by $N$.~\cref{fig:mass-exchange-three-clusters} shows an example for the mass exchange between clusters if the PDE is started initially with three clusters with different masses.
-Since the timescale for mass leakage $e^{\gamma \ell \Delta m}$ depends exponentially on $m$, the mass exchange among clusters leads to dynamical metastability in the PDE~\cite{Otto2007}: A multi-cluster state can remain stable over a long period of time until it suddenly collapses to a single-cluster state, see~\cref{fig:mass-exchange-three-clusters,fig:2-clusters-dynamical-metastab} for examples. \item \textbf{Microscopic reversibility:} Finally, once a single-cluster state has been formed it is always possible for it to spontaneously dissolve due to the effect of the noise.
+This phenomenon is present both in the particle system and in the mean-field limit.
+The associated timescale is of the form $e^{\gamma \ell \Delta m}$, where $\Delta = - \inf w$ and $m$ is the cluster's macroscopic mass, that is, the number of particles in the cluster divided by $N$.
+In the case of the microscopic model, \cref{effect:mass-exchange} competes with~\cref{effect:coalesence} depending on the relative sizes of the timescales of the two phenomena, which are of the order $e^{\gamma \ell \Delta m}$ and $N$, respectively. ~\cref{fig:mass-exchange-three-clusters} shows an example for the mass exchange between clusters if the PDE is started initially with three clusters with different masses.
+Since the timescale for mass leakage $e^{\gamma \ell \Delta m}$ depends exponentially on $m$, the mass exchange among clusters leads to dynamical metastability in the PDE~\cite{Otto2007}: A multi-cluster state can remain stable over a long period of time until it suddenly collapses to a single-cluster state, see~\cref{fig:mass-exchange-three-clusters,fig:2-clusters-dynamical-metastab} for examples. \item \textbf{Microscopic reversibility:} Finally, once a single-cluster state has been formed, it is always possible for it to spontaneously dissolve due to the effect of the noise.
 This is a large $N$ large deviation event of Dawson--G\"artner-type~\cite{DG1989} and occurs at a timescale of order $e^{N\Delta_{\mathcal F} }$, where $\Delta_{\mathcal F}$ is the free energy gap of the limiting free energy.
 Since it is driven by noise and the timescale grows exponentially in the number of particles, this phenomenon is present only in the particle system and not the mean-field system. \end{enumerate}